LGBTs, Leftists and Libertarians

 Further, even when we look to the past at relatively stable societies where homosexuality has been more widespread, it was unusual for the practice to be unaccompanied by strict rules that reflected social and cultural priorities.
 For instance, in the ancient Roman Republic, freeborn males were expected to have sexual relations with both males and females provided that they took the penetrative role only, a role which reflected the Roman ideal of masculinity and physical integrity.
 The passive or receptive role was reserved for slaves, prostitutes, and entertainers.
 Sexual relations were, thus, governed not by gender but by social status, the same distinction having been a primary consideration in Ancient Greece.
 Moreover, family integrity, authority and patriarchy took precedence, and it was expected that sexual gratification would be pursued only with the kind of restraint and self-discipline that could be expected of an upstanding citizen.
 The later, extreme decadence associated with the Imperial era was already underpinned by social and economic decay.

-In fact, libertarians must approach with caution the use of the adjective “natural” when describing the unfolding of any particular societal order, at least when discussing social phenomena scientifically.
+In fact, libertarians must approach with caution the use of the adjective “natural” – in the sense of a phenomenon that results from the operation of nature – when describing the unfolding of any particular societal order, at least when discussing social phenomena scientifically.
 Such a description is permissible if one wishes to contrast the kinds of order that can be expected to emerge in a free society (families, communities, congregations, and so on) as opposed to those that result from the imposition of force and violence.
 But it is impermissible to use it in an absolute sense.
 The particular orders that emerge do so not because of any engrained, “natural” forces, but because people regard those orders as the best vehicles through which to meet their needs and better their lives – such realisation being a result of the particular combination of economic conditions and aspirations that are present.
 These orders are subject to change as and when these underlying conditions and aspirations change.
 Some orders will be relatively timeless, others may come and go in mere decades or centuries.
 But there is no guarantee that a particular societal order (or a particular set of social mores) will always to be optimal.
 It is true, of course, that the efficacy of particular orders will be influenced by natural circumstance.
 It is no accident that the family unit has crystallised as a result of the biological link between mother, father and child.
 But this natural, biological fact just serves to make the family, rather than some other mechanism, more advantageous for fulfilling its various economic and social functions.
 Ultimately the family is still a product of human choice rather than human nature.
 In fact, we have seen quite clearly how easy it is for the family to wane once the underlying economic circumstances change.
 When the welfare state has usurped the family’s historic functions – namely, the raising and education of children, care and welfare during times of sickness, unemployment, infirmity, and old age – then the efficacy of the family unit has been drastically reduced.
 Hence, we have more single parent families, more births out of wedlock, a decline in traditional, sexual morality, and so on.
 Libertarians and conservatives are used to lamenting this outcome because it is the result of state interference.
 In principle, however, there is no reason to rule out the possibility, at some given point in the future when the level of wealth and capital accumulation has proceeded to such an advanced state, that some mechanism other than the family unit (as well as the social mores surrounding it) will be regarded as more suitable for fulfilling the functions we just listed.3 Thus, while advocacy for a particular order such as the family may have a useful, strategic benefit in explaining to people how their lives are better served by freedom rather by the state, ultimately people will be deciding for themselves which structures best serve their needs once they are free from the state’s shackles.

 Wealth, Productivity and Civilisation